EMP White LogoErin Morrison Photography Logo

 Family photos don’t have to be “formal.”

 Yep.
 You read that right.
-This part of the day is usually considered the formal-family-wedding-photos part of the day.
-Usually, we strive to make sure that buttons are buttoned, sunglasses are removed, and purses are left in their seats.
-However, if you want your photos to be just a tad more casual, let us know!
+This part of the day is usually considered the formal family wedding photos part of the day.
+Usually, we strive to ensure that buttons are fastened, sunglasses are removed, and purses are left in their seats.
+However, if you want your photos to be just a tad more casual, let me know!

 Erin Morrison Photography

 On my desk are two photos of my wedding day.
 The first photo is of my cute hubby.
 The second photo is of my immediate family.
 I love them.
 They love me.
 And I am so happy that we got a photo together on my wedding day.
-Aside from being a bride myself, I have also photographed over 160 weddings.
-I would love to be a part of your memories, and help you craft a wedding family photos list for you!
+Aside from being a bride myself, I have also photographed over 500 weddings.
+I would love to be part of your memories and help you craft a wedding family photo list!
 Please reach out to me at any time!

 Knoxville, Tennessee